seanhig/spa-stack/README.md

 2. [SpringBoot](api/springboot/) - TODO
 3. [ExpressJS](api/express) - TODO

+The `Angular` + `.NET Core WebApi` combination forms the initial implementation and serves as the baseline.

+Setup and configuration is described in the API READMEs, which also deal with `Docker containerization` and prep for `Kubernetes` deployments.
+See the [.NET Core WebApi](api/WebAPI/) implementation for more details.

 ## Workflow

 During `development` the `frontend` SPA engine (ng or vite) is started first.
 The API backend then proxies to the SPA front end (on `:4200`).
 The backend implements the `HTTPS` required for `OAuth2` development and testing, and so the `backend URL` is used for most development.

 For `production`, the `backends` host the `frontend SPA` as static HTML, and are built as a single deployable container.
 This model is well suited to `App Service` container deployments, as well as `Kubernetes`.

-> While in certain situations one might choose to break these into seperate CDN `frontend` deployments and `backend` containerized API, this is always easily done as an optimization.
-For many applications, a single container deployed to a scalable container app service can be a simple, scalable and workable approach, reducing complexity, cost and the maintenance fragility that comes with overly fragmented solutions.

-### Initial Implementation

-The `Angular` + `.NET Core WebApi` combination forms the initial implementation of the SPA front end and serves as the baseline.

-Setup and configuration is described in the API READMEs, which also deal with `Docker containerization` and prep for `Kubernetes` deployments.
-See the [.NET Core WebApi](api/WebAPI/) implementation for more details.

 #### Initial UI Creation Notes
 ```